Quartz/bad-data-guide/README.md

 ### Natural/seasonal variation skews the data

 Many types of data fluctuate naturally due to some underlying forces.
 The best known example of this is employment fluctuating with the seasons.
 Economists have developed a variety of methods of compensating for this variation.
 The details of those methods aren't particularly important, but it is important that you know if the data you're using has been "seasonally adjusted".
-If it hasn't and you want to compare employment from month to month you will probably want to get adjusted data.
+If it hasn't and you want to compare employment from month to month you will probably want to get adjusted data from your source.
 (Adjusting it yourself is much harder than with inflation.)

 See also: